-Roadway Reconstruction/Modernization and Spot Mobility- Prioritizing Criteria and Measures
+Roadway Reconstruction/Modernization and Spot Mobility - Prioritizing Criteria and Measures

-Definition: A roadway project that does not add thru-lane capacity, but reconstructs, reclaims, modernizes, or adds new spot mobility elements (e.g., new turn lanes, traffic signal, or roundabout).
+Definition: A roadway project that does not add thru-lane capacity, but reconstructs, reclaims, and/or modernizes a corridor with improved safety, multimodal, or, or adds new spot_mobility elements (e.g., new turn lanes, traffic signal, or roundabout).
 Routine maintenance including mill and overlay projects are not eligible.
 Projects must be located on a non-freeway principal arterial or A-minor arterial functionally-classified roadway, consistent with the latest TAB approved functional classification map.